 Fan blogs, however, don’t bother with “sensible”!
-I went a made a Wizardly Spell List.
+I went and made a Wizardly Spell List.
 Again, it’s by no means a needed thing.
-But it is handy for a thing or two: namely, eyeballing what spells are potentially available for an off-template wizard with less than Magery 3 – or any elf or half-elf looking to exercise that Magery 0.
+But it is handy for a thing or two: namely, eyeballing what spells are potentially available for an off-template wizard with less than Magery 3 – or any elf or half-elf looking to exercise Magery 0.

 So there it is below.
 And wow, it sure is long – a tad over 300 spells, if I count correctly.
 A couple of cautions before you make any use of this:

 - Don’t forget: a spell listed by your Magery level – even if you have Magery 3 – doesn’t mean you can necessarily learn that spell.
 Many have long chains of prerequisites, and a spell or one of its prerequisite spells may call for a certain IQ or other requirement.
 Be ready to flip through that copy of Spells.

 - Many spells can be approached through multiple chains of prerequisites.
 I’ve done my best to find the minimum Magery level to attain each spell; that is, if a spell is placed under Magery 1, there’s some way to get to that spell with at least Magery 1.
 But the alternate path you’d prefer to follow may require a higher level of Magery.